nix-community/disko-templates/README.md

 Usage:

+In a terminal first change into your nixos configuration directory and than run `nix flake init` with the preferred template

 ```
+cd /etc/nixos/
 nix flake init --template github:nix-community/disko-templates#single-disk-ext4
-wrote: /etc/nixos/disk-config.nix
 ```

-Then, import `disk-config.nix` in your `configuration.nix`.
+Then, import `disko-config.nix` in your `configuration.nix`.

 Checkout [flake.nix](flake.nix) for a list of all templates with descriptions.